srh-gst/ML_term_paper/Paper/paper.md

     fig_caption: true
     latex_engine: pdflatex
     template: header.tex
-title: "Training as means of reskilling and closing the college wage gap?
+title: "Training as means of reskilling and closing the college  gap?
 Evidence from the PIAAC survey"
 author:
 - name: Sarah Gust
   affiliation: ifo Institute at the University of Munich, [gust@ifo.de](mailto:gust@ifo.de)